codethought/ReactWeather/README.md

-ReactWeather - started as a fork of ReactBoilerplate.
+ReactWeather - started as a fork of ReactBoilerplate. from the UDemy course on React

 Prerequistes: Make sure to run the following before you try to start the server: